Interstate 96: Subsequent history

 Also in 2015, work began on bypassing the 1960s interchange with US 23 near Brighton.
 A new set of through lanes was built on I-96 between the previous eastbound and westbound lanes with three new bridges over northbound and southbound US 23, and Old US 23.
 The existing lanes of I-96 were changed to be collector-distributor lanes for ramp traffic.
 This project was completed in November 2016.

-MDOT started work to add a flex route on I-96 between Kent Lake Road and the I-696/M-5 interchange in Novi on March 21, 2022.
+MDOT started work to add a flex route on I-96 between Kent Lake Road and the I-275/I-696/M-5 interchange in Novi on March 21, 2022.
 Under this plan, the shoulders of the highway will be available as extra lanes during peak traffic periods, and indicated with overhead light systems.
 In addition, ramp meters will be installed at ramps onto the freeway.
+The construction was completed in October 2024, but the flex route was not operational until March 19, 2025.

 Gateway Project

 Beginning on February 25, 2008, MDOT and the Detroit International Bridge Company initiated the Ambassador Gateway Project at the eastern end of I-96.
 The adjacent section of I-75 closed completely to traffic in both directions to start the complete reconstruction of the road to better connect I-75 and I-96 to the Ambassador Bridge, and the plans included the reconstruction of a mile (1.6 km) of I-96.
 That segment of I-96 closed on July 14, 2008, and it was scheduled to reopen a month early the following September.
 The overall project to realign ramps and connect the bridge to the freeways was mired in lawsuits between MDOT and the private company that owns the bridge.
 The company's owner was jailed for contempt of court during court proceedings in early 2012.
 MDOT was later ordered to assume responsibility for construction, and the department completed the project on September 21, 2012.